"Understanding Robustness Lottery": A Geometric Visual Comparative Analysis of Neural Network Pruning Approaches: Domain Background

-Besides accuracy on clean test data, we use the cifar10-C dataset~\cite{hendrycks2019benchmarking}, which is the cifar10 test dataset corrupted with 19 common corruption types from four categories: noise, blur, weather, and digital corruptions.
-These corruptions preserve the semantic content of images and humans can recognize these image without trouble.
-The dataset contains 10000 unique images and each corruption technique has severity-level from one to five where a larger number denotes a more severe corruption.
-An image has 95 corrupted images and the total size of the dataset is 950000 images.
+Besides accuracy on clean test data, we use the cifar10-C dataset~\cite{hendrycks2019benchmarking}, which is the cifar10 test dataset corrupted with 19 common corruption \textbf{\textit{algorithms}} from four categories: noise, blur, weather, and digital corruptions.
+For an image dataset, similar corruption operations can be performed to generate the same corrupted image datasets.
+For example, the same corruptions have been performed to generate MNIST-C, Cifar100-C, and Imagenet-C datasets.
+We also perform a quantitative evaluation of these datasets based on exploration observation.
+These corruptions preserve the semantic content of images, and humans can easily recognize these images.
+Each corruption technique has a severity level from one to five where a larger number denotes a more severe corruption.